WilsonZhang91/jr-git-intro/second.md

-we have some text here second md.
+modify in different ways. we have some text here second md.